-Use of lutetium-PSMA therapy in chemotherapy-unfit mCRPC patients generated discussion, as physicians noted there is no clear definition for chemotherapy-unfit (e.g., which category do patients who refuse chemotherapy belong in).
-The VISION trial showed treatment with 177Lu-PSMA-617 plus SOC, prolonged survival in patients with PSMA-positive mCRPC previously treated with at least one ARAT and one or two taxane regimens.
-However, majority of Canadian men with mCRPC never receive docetaxel in their lifetime.
-In contrast, radium trials include a category of post-docetaxel or unfit for docetaxel patients.
-Ongoing clinical trials, such as PSMAFore, SPLASH and ENZA-P, are adding evidence regarding treatment outcomes of chemotherapy-unfit patients on lutetium-PSMA.
+Use of lutetium-PSMA therapy in chemotherapyunfit mCRPC patients generated discussion, as physicians noted there is no clear definition for chemotherapy-unfit (e.g., which category do patients who refuse chemotherapy belong in?).
+The VISION trial showed treatment with Lu-PSMA-617 plus standard of care prolonged survival in patients with PSMA-positive mCRPC previously treated with at least one ARAT and one or two taxane regimens; however, the majority of Canadian men with mCRPC never receive docetaxel in their lifetime.
+In contrast, radium trials include a category of post-docetaxel or unfit-for-docetaxel patients.
+Ongoing clinical trials, such as PSMAFore, SPLASH, and ENZA-P, are adding evidence regarding treatment outcomes of chemotherapy-unfit patients on lutetium-PSMA.21-23

-With the introduction of PARP inhibitors for the treatment of advanced prostate cancer, identifying suitable patients through germline and somatic testing becomes important.
-24-26 Historically, patients were referred to genetics service or hereditary cancer clinic for genetic counselling and testing. ^{27,28} Mainstreaming is an alternative method for performing germline testing and affords clinicians (oncologists, urologists, oncology surgeons) the advantage of ordering testing after pre-test counselling and taking consent from patients, rather than referring to another provider (e.g., genetic counselor, clinical geneticist).
-Physicians acknowledged the desire for mainstream genetic testing, however, in Canada, this approach is limited to Ontario, Quebec, and British Columbia, with the turnaround time for mainstreamed tests ranging 3-6 weeks.28 Genetic testing by a medical oncologist is required in many provinces, which may delay testing and results until a referral can be made.
-Regardless of ordering processes, gaps in accessing genetic testing exist and will require addressing to assure equity for all patients with metastatic prostate cancer across Canada.28
+With the introduction of PARP inhibitors for the treatment of advanced PCa, identifying suitable patients through germline and somatic testing becomes important.24-26 Historically, patients were referred to genetics service or hereditary cancer clinics for genetic counselling and testing.
+Mainstreaming is an alternative method for performing germline testing and affords clinicians (oncologists, urologists, oncology surgeons) the advantage of ordering testing after pre-test counselling and taking consent from patients, rather than referring to another provider (e.g., genetic counsellor, clinical geneticist).
+Physicians acknowledged the desire for mainstream genetic testing; however, in Canada, this approach is limited to Ontario, Quebec, and British Columbia, with the turnaround time for mainstreamed tests ranging 3-6 weeks.
+Genetic testing by a medical oncologist is required in many provinces, which may delay testing and results until a referral can be made.
+Regardless of ordering processes, gaps in accessing genetic testing exist and will require addressing to assure equity for all patients with metastatic PCa across Canada.28

 The need for genetic testing is an important area of discussion due to the effectiveness of PARP inhibitors.
-Results from the phase III PROpel clinical trial demonstrated longer radiographic progression-free survival (rPFS) with olaparib plus abiraterone acetate in mCRPC regardless of HRR mutational status, though BRCA-mutated patients derived greatest rPFS and OS benefits.
-PROPER MAGNITUDE trial demonstrated significant rPFS benefit with the addition of niraparib for HRR+ mCRPC.
-These results build upon findings of the PROfound trial, demonstrating that olaparib improves rPFS in patients with mCRPC with genetic alterations and whose disease had progressed on enzalutamide/abiraterone acetate.
-Results of PROpel and MAGNITUDE validate the efficacy of PARP inhibitors plus ARAT for HRR+ mCRPC patients and emphasize the need for genetic testing.
-In this forum, physicians recommended treatment with PARP inhibitors for BRCA-positive prostate cancer, with introduction after one line of ARAT.
-However, if patients are unable to access PARP inhibitors, platinum-based therapy is recommended.
+Results from the phase 3 PROpel clinical trial demonstrated longer radiographic progression-free survival (rPFS) with olaparib plus abiraterone acetate in mCRPC regardless of homologous recombination repair (HRR)mutational status, though BRCA-mutated patients derived greatest rPFS and overall survival benefits.
+The MAGNITUDE trial demonstrated significant rPFS benefit with the addition of niraparib for HRR+mCRPC.
+These results build upon findings of the PROfound trial, demonstrating that olaparib improves rPFS in patients with mCRPC with genetic alterations and whose disease had progressed on enzalutamide/ abiraterone acetate.

+The results of PROpel and MAGNITUDE validate the efficacy of PARP inhibitors plus ARAT for HRR+ mCRPC patients and emphasize the need for genetic testing.
+In this forum, physicians recommended treatment with PARP inhibitors for BRCA-positive prostate cancer, with introduction after one line of ARAT; however, if patients are unable to access PARP inhibitors, platinum-based therapy is recommended.
 New trial results may expand the role of PARP inhibitors beyond controlling mCRPC.

-Panelists discussed whether salvage radiation therapy in post-prostatectomy patients should be recommended to patients with PSA >0.2ng/ml or earlier.
+Panelists discussed whether salvage radiation therapy in post-prostatectomy patients should be recommended to patients with PSA >0.2 ng/ml or earlier.
 Histology and risk factors are important in determining PSA levels to initiate salvage radiation therapy.
-31,32 Results from the RADICALS trial showed no additional benefit with adjuvant radiation therapy after radical prostatectomy compared with early salvage radiation therapy for PSA biochemical progression.
+Results from the RADICALS trial showed no additional benefit with adjuvant radiation therapy after radical prostatectomy compared with early salvage radiation therapy for PSA biochemical progression.
 Individual consideration is important before suggesting adjuvant or salvage radiotherapy in prostatectomy patients based on factors such as PSA levels, Gleason score, adverse risk factors, nodal status, and the postoperative clinical condition of the patient.
-History adverse risk factors, nodal status, and the postoperative clinical condition of the patient.
-The private of the patient of the pati